2020 Legislative Scorecard

 Disability Rights California (DRC) is the largest disability rights organization in the nation.
-Our mission is to advocate, educate, investigate, and litigate to advance the rights, dignity, equal opportunities, and choices for all people with disabilities.
 For more than 40 years we have fought against discrimination, promoted the inclusion of people with disabilities into communities of their choice, and advocated for the services and supports that they need.
 Legislative advocacy and ensuring that California’s policymakers are fully informed of these needs is critical to advancing the rights of persons with disabilities.

-We believe that it is important that people with disabilities and the public know where their elected officials stand on legislation critical to the disability community.
+Nevertheless, we believe that it is important that people with disabilities and the public know where their elected officials stand on legislation critical to the disability community during this challenging time.

 We hope that this scorecard will provide useful information to the public, legislators, and the Governor on the variety of disability-rights issues and DRC’s advocacy position on them.
 It is designed to serve as both an educational tool for the public to provide feedback to the state’s policymakers and for those policymakers to use as they develop their positions.

-The bills included in the scorecard are some of the most important to the disability community in critical policy areas such as accessibility, public benefits, budget, education, housing, health facilities, mental health, and criminal justice.
+The bills included in the scorecard are some of the most important to the disability community that emerged from the legislative process in critical policy areas such as criminal justice, public benefits, budget, housing, health and mental health, voting and criminal justice.
 The scorecard compares member votes to DRC positions, creating an overall ranking of legislators based on those votes.
 Our scorecard methodology: